Carmine Persico: Brooklyn rivalry

 By 1991, Orena had become disgruntled with the current leadership scheme and was tired of the constant stream of orders that he received from Persico in prison.
 He also grew to resent that he would have to turn over the family to Little Allie Boy.
-Gotti encouraged Orena's rebellion, since he and Persico had long been enemies, and went so far as to label Persico a "rat", the worst possible accusation for a Cosa Nostra figure.
+John Gotti encouraged Orena's rebellion, since he and Persico had long been enemies, and went so far as to label Persico a "rat", the worst possible accusation for a Cosa Nostra figure.

 In the spring of 1991, Orena made a push to become boss in his own right.
 He requested that consigliere Carmine Sessa quietly poll all the Colombo capos as to whom they wanted as boss.
 Orena believed that if he had enough support from the capos, it would strengthen his argument that the Commission should recognize Orena, not Persico, as the rightful leader of the family.
 However, Sessa instead told Persico about Orena's plot.
 Persico then allegedly ordered Sessa to lead a team to kill Orena.
 On June 20, Sessa took a five-man hit team and parked on the street close to Orena's residence on Long Island, waiting for his return home.
 As Orena drove down the street, he recognized the men in the car and quickly sped away.
 For the next several months, the Persico and Orena factions engaged in peace negotiations brokered by the Commission.
 Despite Persico's claim as the legitimate boss, the Commission refused to take sides in the Colombo conflict.